 For those with earlier version of Exodus who created an encrypted email backup link, your password is the decryption key.
 This means that whoever has access to your backup link and your password can restore your wallet on any computer and access your funds.

 Note: The email backup link is only applicable to wallets downloaded before version 19.2.1

 This makes it clear why your Exodus password needs to be unique.
 If your password is the same as your email or Facebook password, then whoever knows that can simply open Exodus and send your money to themselves.
 And remember: Blockchain transactions are irreversible.

 Additionally, the email backup link is worthless on its own, only the password enables the link to grant access to your funds.
 Unfortunately, though, online services get hacked all the time and login information stored on their servers, like emails and passwords, falls into the hands of the hackers.

-Exodus does not store any of your private information, which is why we can't recover your password, so if our servers were to get hacked the hackers would find nothing.
+Exodus does not store any of your private information, which is why we can't recover your password.
+If our servers were to get hacked, the hackers would find nothing.

 The Chrome password manager conundrum

-If your password falls into the wrong hands and is the same or even similar to your Gmail password and you don't have 2FA enabled, then it's likely that the hackers willgot access to many more passwords.
+If your password falls into the wrong hands AND is the same or even similar to your Gmail password AND you don't have 2FA enabled, it's likely the hackers will be able to reveal all your passwords!

-Google Chrome has a feature that asks you if you want to save your login credentials for the various sites you visit and automatically fills them in every time after that.
-It works like a password manager, but not as good.
-Because the thing is that whoever has access to your Google account can see all these passwords stored by Chrome plain as day!
-So, if your Gmail account was to be compromised then the threat would become way bigger, not only to Exodus but to all your accounts.
+Google Chrome has a feature that asks if you want to save your login credentials for the various sites you visit to automatically fill them in.
+It works like a password manager, but not as secure.
+Because whoever has access to your Google account can see all your passwords stored by Chrome plain as day!
+If your Gmail account is compromised and you're saving all your passwords with Google Chrome then all your online accounts are at risk.